-Landfill charges in the Leinster region are currently at around €130 - 150 per tonne which includes a €75 per tonne landfill levy specified in the Waste Management (Landfill Levy) Regulations 2015.
+Landfill charges in the Connacht Region are currently at around €210 per tonne which includes a €75 per tonne landfill levy specified in the Waste Management (Landfill Levy) Regulations 2015.
 In addition to disposal costs, waste contractors will also charge a collection fee for skips.

 Collection of segregated C&D waste usually costs less than municipal waste.
 Specific C&D waste contractors take the waste off-site to a licensed or permitted facility and, where possible, remove salvageable items from the waste stream before disposing of the remainder to landfill.
-Clean soil, rubble, etc. is also used as fill/capping material, wherever possible.